openfaas/docs/docs/reference/async.md

 By default there is one queue-worker replica deployed which is set up to run a single task of up to 30 seconds in duration.

 You can increase the parallelism by setting the queue worker's "max_inflight" option to a value greater than one.
 This will cause the queue-worker to concurrently receive up to max_inflight many messages and simultaneously invoke their corresponding functions.
-Should you wish to restrict concurrency for certain functions, please make use of [multiple queues](#Multiple-queues) and separate these functions accordingly.
+Should you wish to restrict concurrency for certain functions, please make use of [dedicated queues](#dedicated-queues) and separate these functions accordingly.

 Additional replicas of the queue-worker can also be added, such that the total async concurrency for a cluster will be: max_inflight * (number of queue-worker replicas).